Comparison of methods for computing the exchange energy in laterally coupled quantum dots: Methods

 \subsection{Molecular Orbital method}

-The basic idea of the Molecular Orbital method is to use molecular orbitals, instead of the localized Fock-Darwin states, as the basic building blocks of the two electron wavefunctions \cite{quantumcomputer, inom}.
-Molecular orbital is the single electron eigenstate of the double dot Hamiltonian, Eq.~(\ref{eq:hydrohami}).
-We take the following one-electron wavefunctions as approximations to the lowest two molecular orbitals
+The basic idea of the Molecular Orbital method is to use molecular orbitals, instead of the localized Fock-Darwin states, as the basic building blocks of the two electron wave-functions \cite{quantumcomputer, inom}.
+A Molecular orbital is the single electron eigenstate of the double dot Hamiltonian, Eq.~(\ref{eq:hydrohami}).
+We take the following one-electron wave-functions as approximations to the lowest two molecular orbitals,

 where $C_{\pm}$ are the normalization constants.
-The symmetrized combinations of the previous wavefunctions form the following two electron states,
+The symmetrized combinations of the previous wave-functions form the following two electron states,

-Here again, $C_{3}$ and $C_{4}$ are normalization constants.
+where, again, $C_{3}$ and $C_{4}$ are normalization constants.
 To obtain the two electron energies, we diagonalize the Hamiltonian in Eq.~(\ref{eq:hamilto}) in the basis consisting of these four states.